 Memorable Manitobans: Leonard Salusbury “Len” Evans (1929-2016)

-Born at Transcona on 19 August 1929, son of David Evans and Blodwyn Salusbury, he was educated at the Trancona Collegiate, United College, University of Manitoba (MA Economics), Simon Fraser University, and University of Ottawa.
-He worked at the Dominion Bureau of Statistics in Ottawa before returning to Manitoba and teaching Economics at Brandon College.
+Born at Transcona on 19 August 1929, son of Welsh immigrants David Evans (1892-1964) and Blodwen Salusbury (1894-1985), he was educated at the Trancona Collegiate, United College, University of Manitoba (MA Economics), Simon Fraser University, and University of Ottawa.
+He worked at the Dominion Bureau of Statistics in Ottawa before returning to Manitoba and working for two years as a Regional Economist for the Central Mortgage and Housing Corporation.
+He then accepted an assistant professorship in Economics at Brandon College.

 On 27 June 1953, he married Alice Lorraine Mazinke (1934-2015) at Transcona.
 They had three children.
-In recognition of his community service, he received the Queen Elizabeth II Silver Jubilee Medal (1977) and Queen Elizabeth II Golden Jubilee Medal (2002), and he received an honorary doctorate from Brandon University (2001).
+In recognition of his community service, he received the Queen Elizabeth II Silver Jubilee Medal (1977) and Queen Elizabeth II Golden Jubilee Medal (2002), he received an honorary doctorate from Brandon University (2001), and he was inducted into the Manitoba Order of the Buffalo Hunt (2016).
+He is commemorated by the Len Evans Centre for Trades and Technology at Assiniboine Community College in Brandon.

 He died at the St. Boniface Hospital on 2 January 2016.